tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Argentina.md

 #### Considerations
 * For payments with Promotions, send the parameters `INSTALLMENTS_NUMBER` and `PROMOTION_ID` with the number of installments selected and the Id of the promotion.
 Refer to [Promotions API]({{< ref "Promotions.md" >}}) for more information.
 * Promotions feature is only available for [one-step flows]({{< ref "Payments.md#payment-flows" >}}).
-* For payments with credit card tokens, include the parameters `transaction.creditCardTokenId` and `transaction.creditCard.securityCode` replacing the information of the credit card (if you process with security code).
+* For payments with credit card tokens, include the parameters `transaction.creditCardTokenId` and `transaction.creditCard.securityCode` (if you process with security code) replacing the information of the credit card.
 For more information, refer to [Tokenization API]({{< ref "Tokenization-API.md" >}}).
 * By default, processing credit cards without security code is not enabled.
 If you want to enable this feature, contact your Sales representative.
 After this feature is enabled for you, send in the request the variable `creditCard.processWithoutCvv2` as true and remove the variable `creditCard.securityCode`.
 * When using credit cards, take into account the considerations due to Argentinian regulations for the check out page.
 * Due to Tax regulations, it is mandatory to send the parameters `payer.billingAddress.state` using format [ISO 3166-2 ARG official](https://www.iso.org/obp/ui/#iso:code:3166:AR) and `payer.dnitype`.